 - Harvard Scientists Win Patent For Genetically Altered Mouse; Award Is First to Be Issued for an Animal

 - FDA Approves Fat Substitute In New Imitation Ice Cream

 In an interview on Goodreads from December 2008, Gladwell stated:

 The one thing I learned from all my years at The Washington Post is how social reporting is.
 It is really about talking to people, having people tell you things.
 That will always be the most efficient and useful way of finding out new and interesting things.
 You have to expose yourself to as many interesting people as you can.
 There’s no shortcut for that kind of process.

 Gladwell was fortunate for the early guidance he received at the Washington Post; even though many bloggers would tell you that comments and reactions can elevate blogging to “deliberate practice,” in my experience there is no substitute for having a professional editor looking over your shoulder.
 Even when you don’t fully agree with the suggestions, it forces you to become objective about your work, foresee arguments, and, at the very least, to engage in original reporting and research, rather than engage in the kind of “link journalism” that’s increasingly popular and accepted.
 (From the point of view of the publisher, it’s much cheaper to lock someone in a room with LexisNexis than to send them to a conference.
 But that’s another story.)

 But how did Gladwell get all of that practice?
 By writing a lot, and about things that he may not have been overly interested in from the outset.
 Over the last few years, I’ve noticed a big change in the interns I’ve met in offices and the emails I’ve received from would-be freelance writers; they all want to know how to get plum assignments, to get paid to go to South America for a travel article or interview Pitbull.
 You don’t.
-You get there by polishing turds for ten years.
+You get there by polishing turds, befriending your editors, and developing a network of sources for ten years.